Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic associative algebras in a symmetric monoidal bicategory and Grothendieck-Verdier structures

-The other relations can be verified in a similar way.
-The relation $\Omega^3 =\id$ follows from (H). \end{itemize} The assignments $(\longrightarrow)$ and $(\longleftarrow)$ are inverse to each other.
-This completes step~\ref{proofAs2} and hence the proof. \end{enumerate} \end{proof}
+The triangle on the left commutes by (H2).
+The two squares commute because the horizontal composition of 2-morphisms applied to different 1-morphisms is commutative.
+Since $\Sigma$ squares to the identity, $\gamma'=\gamma$.
+This proves that the assignments $(\longrightarrow)$ and $(\longleftarrow)$ are inverse to each other and completes step~\ref{proofAs2} and hence the proof. \enlargethispage*{1cm} \end{enumerate} \end{proof}